 Peter Rowley and Pio Terei star in this 90s comedy sketch show.
 While Rowley is a veteran comedy actor famous for his roles alongside Billy T James in the hit Billy T James Show, this was Terei’s first lead television role (it was followed later by his own show Pio!).Each episode opens with a stand-up double act performed to a studio audience and closes with a song led by Terei.
 In these excerpts, the duo poke fun at racial stereotypes and create their own versions of well known contemporary advertisements.
 Just say ‘cheese’.

-Writer Stephen Sinclair’s directing debut was inspired by a Russian couple who sailed to NZ in a lifeboat.
+Writer Stephen Sinclair’s feature directing debut was inspired by a Russian couple who sailed to Aotearoa in a lifeboat.
 From there, he created this witty and unusual love story about Mischa (Stephen Papps) — an uncompromising filmmaker fallen on hard times — and his wife, looking for a country more appreciative of his art.
-But Mischa also has to reconcile his art with his humanity — with help from his neighbour (Stephanie Tauevihi, in an award winning performance).
-Meanwhile, The Making Of is a cautionary tale for any director looking to work with poultry.
+But Mischa also has to reconcile his art with his humanity — with help from his neighbour (Stephanie Tauevihi, in an award-winning performance).
+The 15 minute making of documentary offers a cautionary tale for creatives looking to work with poultry.